 It’s a bit of a slog up to our hotel, particularly as we’re not entirely sure where we’re going.
-We make a totally unnecessary detour when we ignore the handily placed tunnel and instead drag our suitcases up and round the cliff edge – we couldn’t have made a more difficult journey of it if we’d tried.
-Eventually (after sending Mr Fletche on a recce up a multitude of steps towards the monastery) we get ourselves pointed in the right direction and find the quiet road just off the main thoroughfare through the old town where Hotel Souvenir is located.
+We make a totally unnecessary detour when we ignore the handily placed tunnel and instead drag our suitcases up and round the cliff edge.
+Eventually we get ourselves pointed in the right direction and find the quiet road just off the main thoroughfare through the old town where Hotel Souvenir is located.
 It’s been a hot and sweaty walk, so we’re very happy that our room is ready, the air con is ramped up to the max and we can unpack our suitcases for the final time.

 This morning, waking up to rain in Florence, we didn’t expect to be back into our summer clothes just a couple of hours later.
 But with suntan lotion freshly applied, we’re off out to discover our base for the next couple of days.
-Today Monterosso, tomorrow we’ll explore our neighbouring towns.
-That’s the plan anyway… First – lunch.
+Today Monterosso-al-Mare, tomorrow we’ll explore our neighbouring towns.
+That’s the plan anyway.
+But first, lunch.

 We return to our hotel and have a much-deserved Aperol Spritz on the terrace.
 They don’t skimp on the accompanying snacks either with tortilla chips, salsa and various pickles.

-Mr Fletche is after some shots of the evening sunshine near the harbour so we spend a little time relaxing and listening to the waves crashing over the rocks.
-Dark clouds threaten, and we have a light sprinkling of rain, but this just freshens up what is turning out to be a very warm evening.
-We retrace our steps back down to the newer part of town, and we stop for a drink at Bar Gio overlooking the beach and late sun-worshippers soaking up the last few rays.
-More snacks are served….
+We wander down to the harbour.
+We spend a little time relaxing and listening to the waves crashing over the rocks.
+Dark clouds threaten, and there’s a light sprinkling of rain, but this just freshens up what is turning out to be a very warm evening.
+We retrace our steps back to town.
+It’s time for a drink at Bar Gio overlooking the beach and late sun-worshippers soaking up the last few rays.

 We could survive here purely on the “free” snacks doled out with our drinks.
 But we decide something a little more substantial is called for so we head back to the Old Town.

-We passed a pizzeria earlier which appeared to serve the HUGEST pizzas (La Smorfia?) so we check out their fare.
-We pass on the family-size pizza, but we do share a good pizza and mixed salad – and like everywhere else, the red wine is excellent.
-And the whole caboodle comes to just over 20,00 euro….
-We’ve balanced out that slightly more costly lunch!
+We passed a pizzeria earlier which appeared to serve the HUGEST pizzas so we check out their fare.
+We pass on the family-size pizza, but we do share a good pizza and mixed salad.
+As expected in Italy, the red wine is excellent.
+And the whole caboodle comes to just over 20 euro.
+We’ve balanced out that slightly more costly lunch.

-Monterosso doesn’t have a vibrant nightlife, with most bars closing early but we are excited to see what tomorrow brings so we head for the hotel and our lovely room with dreams of the seaside running through our head.
+Monterosso-al-Mare doesn’t have a vibrant nightlife.
+Most bars close early so we head for the hotel and our lovely room, dreams of the seaside running through our head.